 This journal article summarizes the findings from a literature review on parent-child communication in sub-Saharan Africa, including on frequency and content of discussions, factors associated with sexuality communication, communication style and tone, barriers to communication, outcomes, and intervention studies (2011).

-This journal article summarizes the trends in adolescent reproductive health in developing countries, from early marriage to sexual activity, contraceptive use and pregnancy, and discussing various communication and intervention components—including those working with parents—to advance their health (2009).
+This journal article by Hindin et al. summarizes the trends in adolescent reproductive health in developing countries, from early marriage to sexual activity, contraceptive use and pregnancy, and discussing various communication and intervention components—including those working with parents—to advance their health (2009).